PetarPaskas/Sah-Chess/README.md

 # Sah-Chess
 Moj chess &lt;3
-Console chess game, not complete yet...let's call it version 1.0 :)
+Console chess game, download SahTestConsComplete, that is the complete version